happykit/flags/package/README.md

 - `configure(options)`
   - `options.envKey` _(string)_ _required_: Your HappyKit Flags Client Id
-  - `options.defaultFlags` _(object)_ _optional_: Key-value pairs of flags and their values.
+  - `options.defaultFlags = undefined` _(object)_ _optional_: Key-value pairs of flags and their values.
 These values are used as fallbacks in `useFlags` and `getFlags`.
 The fallbacks are used while the actual flags are loaded, in case a flag is missing or when the request loading the flags fails for unexpected reasons.
 If you don't declare `defaultFlags`, then the flag values will be `undefined`.
-  - `options.endpoint` _(string)_ _optional_: The endpoint to load flags from.
-This defaults to `https://happykit.dev/api/flags` and does not usually need to be changed.
+  - `options.endpoint = "https://happykit.dev/api/flags"` _(string)_ _optional_: The endpoint to load flags from.
+This does not usually need to be changed.
+  - `options.loadingTimeout = 3000` _(string)_ _optional_: A timeout in milliseconds after which any client-side evaluation requests will be aborted.
+Pass `false` to disable this feature.
+This feature is only supported in [browsers which support](https://caniuse.com/abortcontroller) the [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

 ### `useFlags`

+This hook loads the flags on the client.

+> **This hook should only ever be rendered once per page.**

 - `useFlag(options)`
   - `options.user` _(object)_ _optional_: A user to load the flags for.
 A user must at least have a `key`.
 See the supported user attributes [here](#supported-user-attributes).
 The user information you pass can be used for [individual targeting](#with-user-targeting) or rules.
 You can set the `persist` attribute on the user to store them in HappyKit for future reference.
   - `options.traits` _(object)_ _optional_: An object which you have access to in the flag's rules.
 You can target users based on traits.
   - `options.initialState` _(object)_ _optional_: In case you preloaded your flags during server-side rendering using `getFlags()`, provide the returned state as `initialState`.
 The client will then skip the first request whenever possible and use the provided flags instead.
 This allows you to get rid of loading states and on the client.
   - `options.revalidateOnFocus` _(object)_ _optional_: By default the client will revalidate all feature flags when the browser window regains focus.
 Pass `revalidateOnFocus: false` to skip this behaviour.
   - `options.pause` _(boolean)_ _optional_: Set this to `true` to delay fetching of the passed inputs.
 This is useful in case you need to wait for your `user` or `traits` to be loaded before kicking off the feature flag evaluation request.
+  - `options.loadingTimeout = 3000` _(string)_ _optional_: A timeout in milliseconds after which any client-side evaluation requests will be aborted.
+Pass `false` to disable this feature.
+This feature is only supported in [browsers which support](https://caniuse.com/abortcontroller) the [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).

 The `useFlags` function returns an object we usually call [`flagBag`](#flagBag).
-It contains the requested flags and other information.
+The returned `flagBag` is described [below](#flagbag).

 #### `flagBag`